LLNL/DeltaUQ/README.md

 ## Predicting Generalization Gap in Deep Models
 To run our experiments on using DeltaUQ for predicting domain generalization, follow the instructions provided in `./predicting_gen/` -->
 ## License
-This code is distributed under the terms of the GPL-2.0 license.
+This code is distributed under the terms of the MIT license.
 All new contributions must be made under this license.
-LLNL-CODE-844746 SPDX-License-Identifier: GPL-2.0
+LLNL-CODE-844746 SPDX-License-Identifier: MIT